swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-11-run-a-simple-ml-experiment-with-jupyter-notebook.md

 4. Set up a Python environment to run the experiment
 5. Executed the experiment locally for the first time

-The notebook runs, but the workflow still relies on manual steps and undocumented assumptions.
+After running the notebook, you may have noticed that it requires manual downloads and that the steps are not documented.

 !!! abstract "Take away"